Esterni/pyracing/docs/methods.md

 | sort=Sort.session_name.value<br>order=Sort.ascending.value | How to sort and order the data.
 The default is to sort the data alphabetically by `session_name`.<br>The `Sort` enum is from the `constants` module. |

 ### race_guide()
-Returns all data used by the race guide page for the active seasons.
+Returns a [RaceGuide object](datapoints.md#raceguide) containing all data used by the race guide page for the active seasons.
 Filters are identical to those found when visiting the race guide with a browser.

 | Args/Kwargs                                                                                                       | Description                                                                                                                                                |